Top-down parsing with Earley

 chart[position+1].add(completed_entry)

-def _complete(self, chart: EarleyChart, entry: EarleyChartEntry, position: int):
+def _complete(self, chart: EarleyChart, entry: EarleyChartEntry, position: int) -> None:

-Complete operation: advance the dot for entries waiting for this one
+"""Advance the dot in entries that were waiting for this completed constituent.

 Parameters